-Today’s low interest rates are seeing a growing number of Australian homeowners unlocking their inner builder, with many planning to renovate their property.
+As interest rates continue to decline, a growing number of Australian homeowners are unlocking their inner builder with many planning to renovate their property.

 Firstly, is renovation the best option?

 Renovations can be seriously stressful, so it pays to look at all the options before you start, including whether it makes more sense to relocate.
 Some important questions to consider include: